hemantksingh/messup-learn/practice/Roles and Hiring.md

     * separation of production code from test code
     * mocking at architectural boundaries
 * CICD - branching techniques, impact of frequent releases, feature toggling, blue green deployments
-* REST APIs - significance of REST interface, idempotent operations, authentication techniques
+* REST APIs - significance of REST interface, idempotent operations, authentication techniques (see [REST](../fundamentals/web%20and%20apis/REST.md))
 * DBs - relational and non-relational DB trade offs

 ## Fact finding

 ### What are the competency skills you are looking for?

 To get someone talking, it is a good idea to keep the discussion informal.
 However, you are always looking for examples of certain key competencies.
-To kick off a conversation [Amazon leadership questions](https://www.yoreoyster.com/blog/amazon-leadership-principles-questions/) is a good place to start looking for potential behavioral questions.
+To kick off a conversation, [Amazon's Leadership Principles](https://www.amazon.jobs/en/principles) and this list of [Amazon leadership questions](https://www.yoreoyster.com/blog/amazon-leadership-principles-questions/) are a good place to start looking for potential behavioral questions.
 While the degree of expertise may vary but these competency skills apply generally across all roles:

 * Ownership/Accountability - Tell me about an unpopular decision of yours?
 Are they individually driven or lean on decisions made by the team?
 * Action/Results oriented - What is more important - getting things right or meeting deadlines/delivering value to customers?
 Understand how they manage competing priorities.